Nevada CPA requirements

 - Any combination of public accounting or governmental/industry.

-All work must have been performed, under the direct supervision of a person engaged in active practice as a certified public accountant, who has knowledge about and a higher level of responsibility of the subject tasks and in accordance with all applicable professional standards.
+All work must have been performed under the direct supervision of a person engaged in active practice as a certified public accountant, who has knowledge about and a higher level of responsibility of the subject tasks and in accordance with all applicable professional standards.

-CPA license renewals and CPE
+Nevada CPA license renewals

-Other Nevada CPA requirements
+Nevada CPA CPE requirements